 What is the most valuable thing you’ve learned so far?

-What is it that you are hoping to come away with at the end of the program?
+What is it that you are hoping to gain at the end of the program?
+Personal goal?
+Skill set?

-Why would you recommend the Leadership Pipeline program to others?
+Why would you recommend this program to others?

 Why not?
 What would you lose out on?
 Absolutely nothing.
 I walked into this program thinking, well now I have something else to add to my overloaded plate.
 I felt that pit of your stomach feeling, knowing that I’m going to be interacting with strangers…YIKES.
 I hope I don’t let my mentor or cohort down.
 Well let me tell you something.
 You will be surprised by this program.
 You walk in thinking it’s something and it’s the opposite.
 If you lack confidence, you will gain it.
 If you want to build relationships, you will build them.
 If you want to be more knowledgeable in our industry and leadership in general, you will learn and grow.
 As soon as we had our first meeting in Billings, MT at RMASFAA, all those previous negative thoughts got shoved out the door.
 Meeting my mentor and cohort laid a good foundation of what to expect.
 It really made me excited for the coming year and what we all would be experiencing.
 My only advice to you is this, if you have any hint of interest, don’t wait a year later like I did.
 Grab the bull by the horn and dive right in.